hssrobotics23/docs/README.md

 git clone git@github.com:hssrobotics23/api.git
 ```

 Now, Run `aws configure` if not already logged-in to AWS.
+If running on Unix/Linux/MacOS, run `lsof -i :80` and then `kill` any existing process running on port `80`.

 ```
 mkdir app-deployment/secrets